preludeorg/libraries/README.md

 ### Probe

-A [probe](https://docs.prelude.org/docs/probes) is an ephemeral endpoint process that requires no special privileges and no installation.
+A [probe](https://docs.prelude.org/docs/probes) is an ephemeral endpoint process that requires no special privileges or installation.
 Probes have one duty: accept security tests from Detect, execute them, and respond with the result.

 ### SDK

 A Software Development Kit (SDK) allows you to build your own tooling against the Prelude Service API.
-Additionally, some probes have SDK implementations allowing you to deploy them from inside other applications.
-[Read more](https://docs.prelude.org/docs/probes#sdk-probes).
+Additionally, some probes have [SDK implementations](https://docs.prelude.org/docs/probes#sdk-probes) allowing you to deploy them from inside other applications.